calaca/gympoint-mobile/README.md

 **PS:** you'll also need to keep the API and emails queue running.
 Same for the development database.
 You can learn more [here](https://github.com/calaca/gympoint-api/blob/master/README.md).

-**PS 2:** this app has been tested on an iPhone 11 iOS 13.3 emulator.

 ### Installing

 Simply run `npm run i` or `yarn` to install all dependencies.